Reflections on 10 Years of Marriage (And One Piece of Advice)

 I say this not as a representation of all marriages, but this was ours.
 At least, for awhile.
 I have met people who have described an amazing chemistry they experience with their spouses, so perhaps that kind of long-term relationship is possible.
 Ours was not that.

 We eventually found common ground, in the form of our marriage crisis.
 When you reach a point in your marriage that forces you to ask, “So are we in, or are we out,” you pause everything else in life to find the answer to that desperate, ultimate question.
+You may seek the services of a spousal support lawyer in Schaumburg if you decide to file for divorce.

 As we searched for how we would individually respond, our vows took on a new depth.
 So this is what “for worse” means.
 Oh.
 If only we had known.